Document Accessibility

 • Microsoft Accessibility Checker: Use the built-in accessibility checker in Microsoft Word, Excel, and PowerPoint to identify issues and make your documents more accessible.

-• Adobe Acrobat Pro: Use the accessibility tools in Adobe Acrobat Pro to add tags and run accessibility checks on PDF files.
+• Adobe Acrobat Pro: Use the accessibility tools in Adobe Acrobat Pro to run accessibility checks on PDF files and make needed adjustments when the source file is unavailable.

 Related Accessibility Topics